The Stephan M. Perren Research Award

-Note: If you submit a paper for the SM Perren Award to the J Biomechanics, this does not mean an abstract is submitted for the Congress: if your paper is not winning the SM Perren award, then it is not forwarded to the Congress.
-You are allowed to submit also a regular abstract through the Congress portal.
+Note: If you submit a paper for the Stephan M. Perren Award, this does not mean that an abstract shall be submitted for the Congress.
+You are allowed to submit the research presented for the Stephan M. Perren Award, as a regular abstract through the Congress portal, but the abstract is completely independent of the award and cannot mention the latter.

 CONGRATULATIONS to our 2022 winners!